 1. Testing Scope

 The test scope defines the scope of testing activities i.e. what will be tested and why.
-For your Kronos workforce management system, the test scope should define modules, employee populations, geographies, etc. that are in scope.
+For your UKG workforce management system, the test scope should define modules, employee populations, geographies, etc. that are in scope.

 2. High-Level Timelines